Meet Our Team

 Sharon Karikari

-Sharon is a long-term social services professional and public servant with a degree in Education and Sociology.
-Since moving from Botswana, southern Africa, Sharon is committed to bridging the gap between Africans in the UK and abroad.
+Born in Botswana and raised in the UK, Sharon is committed to bridging the gap between Africans in the UK and abroad.
 Her main interests include children, learning disabilities and intersectional womanism

-The Foundation's vision for the future is encapsulated in two principle's of Ghanian culture; strength and endurance.
-This is why our association is represented by the Adinkra symbol of the fern 'The Aya'.
+The Foundation's vision for the future is encapsulated in two principles of Ghanaian culture: strength and endurance.
+This is why our association is represented by the Adinkra symbol of the fern, 'The Aya'.
 The plant that grows and prevails in difficult conditions.
-Our values originated from this key concept, when our Founder began to imagine a world where individuals could flourish even in the hardest of circumstances.
-The Karikari Foundation works hard to use our combined professional knowledge and life experiences, to impact change for women and children of African decent through; health, social care, economic stability and community integration = QOL (Quality of Life).
+Our values originated from this key concept when our Founder began to imagine a world where individuals could flourish even in the hardest of circumstances.
+The Karikari Foundation works hard to use our combined professional knowledge and life experiences to impact change for women and children of African descent through health, social care, economic stability, and community integration = QOL (Quality of Life).

 OUR CORE VALUES